 A leader with the hero factor is someone that people can easily recognize but not often seen.
 Today’s guest is Jeffrey Hayzlett, the Chairman of C-Suite Network, home of the world’s most trusted network of C-Suite leaders.
 He is also the author of The Hero Factor: How Great Leaders Transform Organizations.
-In this episode, Jeffrey joins Julie Christopher to discuss what makes a hero leader.
+In this episode, Jeffrey joins Oma to discuss what makes a hero leader.
 What does it really mean to put people over profit but still have a successful business?
 Or is focusing on people the key to a successful business?
 Find out more and learn how to network and create a culture for your business with a hero factor by tuning in.

 Listen to the podcast here